-This small Bavarian town in the Cascade Mountains is beautiful year-round, but should definitely top your travel bucket list during the Christmas season.
+This small Bavarian town in the Cascade Mountains is beautiful year-round, but should definitely top your travel bucket list during a normal Christmas season.
 The mountain town will make you feel like you’ve been transported directly into the German countryside and is home to four major holiday festivals.
-Visit the Leavenworth Village of Lights to see a breathtaking display of 500,000 twinkling lights, and check out the annual Christkindlmarkt celebration, a classic German street market where you’ll find gluhwein, traditional German food, and handmade gifts.
-Head to the Nutcracker Museum after a day of skiing, sledding, or tubing down the snowy mountainside.
+Traditionally, out-of-town guests could check out the Leavenworth Village of Lights to see a breathtaking display of 500,000 twinkling lights, or see the annual Christkindlmarkt celebration, a classic German street market where can learn all about gluhwein, traditional German food, and handmade gifts.
+The events have been canceled for 2020 to encourage social distancing and proper safety protocols.

 North Pole, AK

 While a trip to the actual North Pole might not be covered by your travel agency, you can find a similar experience right here in the United States.
 The town of North Pole in central Alaska is decorated for Christmas year-round and is home to attractions like the famous Santa Claus House and the World’s Largest Santa, who stands a smidge under 50 feet tall.
 While you’re there, you can also plan to pet a few reindeer and take a sled ride down Kris Kringle Drive.
 This is a can’t-miss destination for anyone who really loves Christmas.